perihelios/bash-test/README.md

 you're using, so your tests don't suddenly break if someone blunders and introduces a change to BashTest that isn't compatible with your tests.

-You can create this settings file automatically, with default settings (locking the version of the runner scripts to whatever is latest at this time).
-This version of the runner scripts will also be downloaded, verified with GPG, and cached, so the scripts are ready for use.
+You can create this settings file automatically, with default settings.
+The version of the runner scripts will be set to the latest at this time.
+The runner scripts will also be downloaded, verified with GPG, and cached, so they are ready for use.

 ```
 ./run-tests.sh --init